uschpc/slurm-tools/README.md

 # Slurm CLI tools

-A collection of CLI tools used on CARC HPC clusters for various Slurm tasks and queries.
+A collection of CLI tools for various tasks and queries on Slurm clusters.

 ## Installation

-The CLI tools are Python scripts that rely only on the Python standard library and use the argparse library.
-Some scripts may need to be modified to run on other HPC clusters, depending on the Python version available, Slurm configuration, etc. Check the notes in each script for more information.
+The CLI tools are Python scripts that rely only on the Python standard library.
+All scripts will run with Python 3.10+.
+The scripts should run on most Slurm clusters, but they depend on certain Slurm configuration.
+Check the notes in each script for more information.

 To install, simply clone the repo: